matiasAguirreE/project-sumobot/docs/assembly-instructions/README.md

 ![Circuit](https://github.com/matiasAguirreE/project-sumobot/blob/main/docs/media/circuit-diagram.png?raw=true)

 2. Connect the batteries and verify that at least one LED from the Arduino, the driver and the IR sensors each are on.
-Be wary of any indication of a short circuit and disconnect the Li-po battery inmediately if that's the case.
+Be wary of any indication of a short circuit and disconnect the Li-Po battery inmediately if that's the case.

 3. If everything works properly, disconnect both batteries for now.